HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 - To reduce the code size & improve efficiency for locating ‘Cursor-Pointer’ on board, a complex equation is used.
 - Hidden Settings for Filing & some In-game functions.\
     (i.e. Delete Specific Slot, Erase All Data, Rename Files, ON/OFF Sounds)
 - Flexible Menu for load game function, displaying all saved games along with their respective game modes.
-Also, you can select any saved Game in Load Game Menu (without scrolling up/down) by simply typing the index number in a dialogue box.\
+Also, you can select any saved Game in the Menu (without scrolling up/down) by simply typing the index number in a dialogue box.\
     (i.e. To enable the dialogue box, press Ctrl+w)
 - Save Game Menu can now show the Available Slots.
 - Calculated Time will now be displayed in Standard Format.